newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/healthcare-2-cds.md

 ## Application Requirements

-- New Jersey business address where substances will be stored, prescribed, or dispensed (must match your DEA registration address)
+* New Jersey business address where substances will be stored, prescribed, or dispensed (must match your DEA registration address)
-- Current and active professional license number (Certified Nurse Midwives must include their prescriptive authority suffix)
+* Current and active professional license number (Certified Nurse Midwives must include their prescriptive authority suffix)
-- Schedule(s) of the CDS
+* Schedule(s) of the CDS
-- Social Security number
+* Social Security number
-- Signed attestation (included in application)
+* Signed attestation (included in application)
-- Applicable fees paid, once the New Jersey Drug Control Unit (DCU) has sent an invoice
+* Applicable fees paid, once the New Jersey Drug Control Unit (DCU) has sent an invoice

 Email your completed CDS application to [cds@dca.njoag.gov](mailto:CDS@dca.njoag.gov).
-The DCU will send you an invoice via email to pay your fee online.
+The DCU will email you an invoice to pay your fee online.

 :::callout{ showHeader="true" headerText="What if I don't complete this registration?" showIcon="false" calloutType="conditional" }

-You cannot legally dispense, prescribe, or store any CDS and may be subject to legal consequences and fines.
+You cannot dispense, prescribe, or store any CDS and may be subject to legal consequences and fines if you do so.

 :::

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }

-A Controlled Dangerous Substances (CDS) registration certificate.
+A CDS registration certificate.

 :::